rizalgowandy/gdk/pkg/cronx/README.md

 func (s sendEmail) Run(ctx context.Context) error {
 	log.WithLevel(zerolog.InfoLevel).
 		Str("job", "sendEmail").
-		Msg("every 5 sec send reminder emails")
+		Msg("every 5 seconds send reminder emails")
 	return nil
 }

 func main() {
+	// Create cron middleware.
+	// The order is important.
+	// The first one will be executed first. cronMiddleware := cronx.Chain(
+		interceptor.Recover(),
+		interceptor.Logger(),
+		interceptor.DefaultWorkerPool(),
+	)

-	// Create a cron controller with default config that:
+	// Create a cron with middleware.
-	// - running on port :8998
-	// - location is time.Local
-	// - without any middleware
-	cronx.Default()
+	cronx.New(cronMiddleware)
+	defer cronx.Stop()

 	// Register a new cron job.
 	// Struct name will become the name for the current job.